 Who We Are

 Sola Gratia Classical Academy Inc. is a Christian classical homeschool community with a touch of Charlotte Mason’s philosophy woven throughout.
-Through embodied learning and restful student-led pacing, we help our students develop a relationship with what they study, while also providing an orderly and purposeful introduction to the Liberal Arts.
-We maintain our pursuit of excellence in the classical tradition without the traditional rigor.
-We put practices in place to help with virtue formation, recognizing that virtue formation must accompany academic instruction in order to reach wisdom.
+Through embodied learning and less rigorous pacing, we help our students develop a relationship with what they study, while also providing an orderly and purposeful introduction to the Liberal Arts.
+We maintain our pursuit of excellence in the classical tradition without the traditionally rigorous pacing.
+We put practices in place to guide virtue formation, recognizing that virtue formation must accompany academic instruction in order to reach wisdom.
 Christ is at the center of all we teach.
+We are educating hearts and heads.

 Parents are welcome to stay and work alongside their students, gaining a deeper understanding of the classical model.
 They are also welcome to drop off their children, and only attend community days during their required rotation weeks and celebrations.
-We cultivate an atmosphere of mentorship and service.
+We cultivate an atmosphere of collaboration and service.
 Academic Mentors serve to mentor parents and students alike.
-Parents serve to mentor students in the classroom.
-Older students are encouraged to serve as mentors to younger students and given opportunities to do so.
+Older students are encouraged to serve as mentors to younger students and given opportunities to do so throughout the year.

 Benefits and Services